designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 title: Multiple Drafts and the Cartesian Theatre
 ---

-Rejection of the Cartesian Theatre is a hallmark of materialist thinking.
+Rejection of the Cartesian Theatre is the hallmark of materialist thinking about the mind.
 According to [Pessoa et al](#pessoa98), for example,

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.